The Role of Estimating the Risks in the Costing of Structural Reforms

 Applications need to be submitted no later than February 5 via the online application form.
 Candidates will need to be approved by the CEF; selection outcomes will be communicated by February 17.

-The workshop will be delivered in English and no translation will be provided.
+The workshop was delivered in English and no translation was be provided.

 No fee will be charged for officials in the public sector.
 Meals and refreshments during the event will be provided.